bouncyblock/screen-sumerizer/README.md

 your monitor is out of range!
 Q: File screenshot not found
 A: you don't have a screenshots folder in the project dir!
+Q: why is summarizer misspelt everywhere it was late ok

 ## secret bonus recommendation